animenerdX3/software_engineering_comp/readme.md

 - Tutorial text should start at 30px x 25px

 Hey its yannick
-for animation, one idea is to maske the mob and animation instead of an image
+for animation, one idea is to make the mob and animation instead of an image

+Hey, it's ya boi, Peter
+So finna see if I can work on the collision and prolly working on the camera.
+I'll also look at how we can either create projectiles or create enemies.
+One or the other.
+I prolly wont but this is a goal for me k thanks >///3///<